malwareinfosec/EKFiddle/README.md

 Start Fiddler to complete the installation of EKFiddle.
 That's it, you're all set!

+## VPN

+With EKFiddle 0.2, a VPN GUI (.ovpn) is now available inside of Fiddler.
+It uses the OpenVPN client on Windows and Linux with ovpn files which you can acquire from commercial VPN providers.
+It will open up a new terminal/xterm whenever it connects to a new server, killing the previous to ensure only one TAP adapter is used at any given time.

+* Windows

+Download and install OpenVPN in default directory

+Place your .ovpn files inside OpenVPN's `config` folder.

+* Linux (tested on Ubuntu 16.04)

+`sudo apt-get install openvpn`

+Place your .ovpn files in /etc/openvpn.

 # Uninstalling EKFiddle

 Open Fiddler, go to `Tools -> EKFiddle -> Uninstall EKFiddle`